 …provide the finest customer service available in the industry.
 Each customer and potential customer is as important now as the day HalfMoon Education opened for business.
 The needs and concerns of each customer are handled promptly, courteously, and satisfactorily.

-…provide continuing education activities to those experiencing financial distress, students, and retirees by offering discounted tuition rates upon request.
+…provide CE activities to those experiencing financial distress, students, and retirees by offering discounted tuition rates upon request.

 …provide a work environment that respects the uniqueness and talents of each employee.
 In addition to competitive compensation and benefits, the HalfMoon Education owners understand the importance of employees maintaining a balance between work, personal needs, and family responsibilities.